-Ayuso criticizes government's lack of control in transferring hantavirus passengers
+Ayuso criticizes government lack of control in hantavirus passenger transfer

-The Madrid regional president, Isabel Díaz Ayuso, has criticized the central government's handling of the transfer of 14 Spanish passengers with hantavirus from the cruise ship MV Hondius to the Gómez Ulla Hospital.
+The president of Madrid, Isabel Díaz Ayuso, has criticized the central government's management of the transfer of 14 Spanish passengers with hantavirus from the cruise ship MV Hondius to the Gómez Ulla Hospital.
 Ayuso denounces that she only received a call from Minister Ángel Víctor Torres with the regional origin of the patients, without details about their condition or the reasons for choosing Madrid as the destination.
-The leader criticizes that the autonomous communities have the same information as the public, evidencing a lack of clear criteria and coordination.
+The leader criticizes that the autonomous communities have the same information as the citizens, evidencing a lack of clear criteria and coordination.

 Image description: Close-up of Isabel Díaz Ayuso, serious and with a critical expression, holding a phone.
 In the background, an ambulance and the Gómez Ulla Hospital, with a blurred map of Spain and the word 'chaos'.